stephen-fox/boxboi/README.md

 # boxboi

-boxboi is a capture the flag (CTF)-style type challenge that demonstrates privilege escalation and other fun vulnerabilities.
+boxboi is a capture the flag (CTF)-style challenge that demonstrates privilege escalation and other fun vulnerabilities.
 Its security model may or may not be based on a game console from the early 2000s...

 ## Setup